Login / Register

 If you think life in an Outlaw Motorcycle Gang (OMG in law enforcement parlance) is like a Sons of Anarchy episode, think again.
 Charles Falco went undercover in three biker gangs, all of which have deep roots here in Southern California, and lived to tell the tale.
 In fact, he wrote a book about it.
-Vagos, Mongols, and Outlaws: My Infiltration of America’s Deadliest Biker Gangs came out last week and features head-splitting tales of violence, mayhem, and drugs.
+Vagos, Mongols, and Outlaws: My Infiltration of America’s Deadliest Biker Gangs features head-splitting tales of violence, mayhem, and drugs.
 Now in the Witness Protection Program, Falco chatted with us (via phone from an undisclosed location) about his time as an outlaw rider.

 Q: What’s the biggest misconception people have about biker gangs?

 CHARLES FALCO: People have a romantic view of it, a Hollywood view of it, Rebel Without a Cause.
 I think most [of the people in biker gangs] are miserable men who stick to the drugs and the alcohol.
 They’re very abusive — to each other and their women.
 It’s not really a brotherhood.
 They’re always stabbing each other in the back.
 They’re always positioning for power.
 People look at it like it’s this great brotherhood.
 No. It’s a constant cycle of betrayal.